Enter nano in response to a shell prompt and use nano's fine, self contained "help" feature

 Exit Holding down the control key and then pressing

-key will cause pico to exit.
+key will cause nano to exit.
 (Pressing the 'x'

 key without holding down the control key will just enter a text 'x'

-into the text editing portion of the pico window.)
+into the text editing portion of the nano buffer window.)
 Note: In the

 Exit , that's a capital X